goschtl/zope/zopetoolkit/doc/source/about/concepts.rst

 Zope 3 (preferred: Zope 3 application server)
   Zope 3 as an application server, includes a way to create projects.
   Currently also contains the ZMI.
+Since 2010, Zope 3 as an application server has been renamed to BlueBream.

+BlueBream
+    BlueBream is the new name of Zope 3 as an application server.
+It consists in a project template and it uses the Zope Toolkit.
+It also provides a migration path from Zope 3.4.

 Grok web framework
-    Grok, very similar to the Zope 3 application server, but with extra Grok libraries and policy, and Grok community.
+    Grok, very similar to BlueBream, but with extra Grok libraries and policy, and Grok community.

 Repoze
     a set of libraries that builds on Zope technology, reuse Zope concepts and